mayneyao/eidos/README.md

 ### More

-Self-hosted server; this requires running a server locally.

 - [ ] API server to operate the database via API
+  - [ ] self-hosted server / desktop app; this requires running a app/server locally.
 - [ ] Webhooks
 - [ ] Automation (just like Zapier/IFTTT)